top of page

 You are the special occasion.

-Spray it on before work.
+Spray it on before bed.
 Wear the expensive body butter.
 Use the beautiful plates, even if it’s just for leftovers.
 Drink your water in a wine glass (something I learned from my nine-year old nephew), just because.

 3. Curate a Soothing Home Vibe